How To Prove That Root 2 Is Irrational

 1. Assumption: Assume that √2 is rational.
 This means we can express √2 as a fraction a/b, where a and b are integers and b is not equal to zero.
 Mathematically, we write: √2 = a/b

 2. Simplification: Assume that the fraction a/b is in its simplest form, meaning that a and b have no common factors other than 1.
-In other words, a and b are coprime.
+Simply put, a and b are coprime.
 If they had a common factor, we could divide both by that factor to reduce the fraction to its simplest form.

 3. Squaring Both Sides: Square both sides of the equation √2 = a/b: (√2)² = (a/b)² 2 = a²/b²